callistusystan/codeforcesHelper/README.md

 Steps:

-1. Clone this project and extract it on your computer
-2. Open a terminal and change to the project directory
+1. Open a terminal and change to the project directory
-3. Enter the following commands:
+2. Enter the following command:

 	```
-		> sudo su
-		> npm install -g  .
+		> npm install -g cfhelper
 	```

 ## Usage ##